PDM Success Story:

 To be on the safe side, we had looked at Autodesk Vault Professional, among other competitors.
 However, it seemed to us with too much formality.
 Overall, the operation is simply too complex.
 One factor in our decision was the significantly lower price compared to Vault Professional.

-In this respect, it is GAIN Collaboration’s price-performance ratio that ultimately convinced us clearly.”
+In this respect, it is GAIN Collaboration’s price-performance ratio that ultimately convinced us quite clearly.”

 PDM introduction: test phase and migration